-If you are unable to attend the meeting, please notify the organiser as soon as possible.
+If you are unable to attend the meeting, please notify the organiser at least 24 hours prior to the meeting .
 Failure to attend the meeting without prior notification of your non-attendance, may result in the meeting proceeding without you in attendance.
 If this happens you will be notified of the discussion and outcome of the meeting by email within three-working-days.